openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 ### Move node through OTNS-Web

 Move node 5 all the way to the bottom right, by dragging.
-Because node 5 is now out of radio coverage of the other Routers, it forms its own partition with a new Partition ID.
+Because node 5 is now out of radio coverage of the other Mesh Extenders, it forms its own partition with a new Partition ID.
 The Partition IDs can be checked on the node information panel by clicking the nodes.

 <img src="img/10_9n_move_router_away.png" alt="Node 5 is moved away from the other nodes and forms a new partition" />

 Note that a single green line is still drawn between node 5 and node 9.
 This is often due to stale information about a child, which is still kept in the child table of a former parent.
-Or it could be stale information about the former router-to-router link between node 9 and node 5.
+Or it could be stale information about the former Mesh Extender link between node 9 and node 5.
 (Or possibly, in this case, even a rendering bug.)
 Eventually, stale information is cleaned up on the nodes after the appropriate timeout.

 ## Delete Nodes